AG7GN/nexus-initialize/README.md

    			kern.*                        -/var/log/kern.log

-		and right after it add:
+		and insert a new line with this text right after:

 			kern.debug                    stop